 Tales That Witness Madness was very much an attempt to copy the style of the portmanteau horror films patented by England’s Amicus Films.
 Indeed, Tales That Witness Madness has many similarities to Asylum (1972) released by Amicus the same year – both films feature the same framing device of a psychiatrist in an asylum telling the stories of his patients.
 Tales That Witness Madness was also directed by Freddie Francis, who was the most prolific director of Amicus’s anthologies, having made the likes of Dr Terror’s House of Horrors (1965), Torture Garden (1967) and Tales from the Crypt (1972).
 (See below for Freddie Francis’s other genre films).

-Freddie Francis called Tales That Witness Madness his best film.
+Freddie Francis called Tales That Witness Madness one of his best films.
 It features his customary sharp and stylish contrasts between fore– and background.
 Despite fine premises, the stories often suffer from the flat-minded literalness that beset many of the lesser Amicus entries.
 This is particularly so with the last two segments, which fail to hold up to their initial conceptual inventiveness and taboo-daring.